elastic/elastic-integration-corpus-generator-tool/README.md

 - `cardinality` *optional*: percentage distribution of different values for the field
 - `object_keys` *optional (`object` type only)*: list of field names to generate in a object field type. if not specified a random number of field names will be generated in the object filed type.
 - `value` *optional*: hardcoded value to set for the field (any `cardinality` will be ignored)

+If you have an `object` type field that you defined one or multiple `object_keys` for, you can reference them as a root level field with their own customisation.
+Beware that if a `cardinality` is set for the `object` type field, cardinality will be ignored of the children `object_keys` fields.